-Independent Research & Development (IR&D) is a technical research and development effort by industry that is not sponsored by, or required in the performance of a contract.
-It consists of projects that are within the areas of basic and Applied Research & Development and other concept formulation studies.
-Contractors are permitted to recover a portion of their IR&D costs by including them as an allowable indirect expense on government contracts to the extent that those costs are allocable and reasonable.
-In addition, DoD permits major defense contractors to include allowable IR&D costs as indirect expenses on defense contracts to the extent that the IR&D activities are of potential interest to DoD.
+Independent Research & Development (IR&D) is a technical research and development effort by industry that is not sponsored by or required in the performance of a contract.
+It consists of projects within (1) Basic Research and (2) Applied Research & Development, (3) Development, and (4) System and other concept formulation studies.
+Contractors can recover a portion of their IR&D costs by including them as an allowable indirect expense on government contracts to the extent that those costs are allocable and reasonable.
+In addition, DoD permits major defense contractors to include allowable IR&D costs as indirect expenses on defense contracts to the extent that the IR&D activities are potentially of interest to DoD.

 Definition: Independent Research & Development (IRAD) is research and development (R&D) activities conducted by private companies that have potential interest to the DoD.